geelen/react-snapshot/README.md

 # React Snapshot

-A zero-configuration static pre-renderer for React apps.
-Starting by targeting Create React App (because it's great)
+A zero-configuration static pre-renderer for React apps, built for Create React App (because it's great)

 ## The Premise